Run 6 lakes on Saturday 15August 2020!

 Where to stay

 It is possible to stay in a hotel in Stockholm, and arrive in the morning, but we recommend to find a place nearer.
 Uppsala have plenty of alternatives from luxurious hotels to cheap stays.
+We have a special cooperation with the sports hotel of Uppsala, The Arena hotel.
 There are however some nice alternatives around the lakes:

 Fjällnora have some cottages right beside the start and a camping ground.